-QROPS Pension Transfers involve the transfer of UK pensions to a Qualifying Recognized Overseas Pension Schemes (QROPS) .
-Their aim is to simplify the affairs of individuals leaving the UK on a permanent basis and to encourage them to continue saving in order to provide an income when they retire.
+QROPS Pension Transfers involve the transfer of UK pensions to a Qualifying Recognised Overseas Pension Schemes (QROPS).
+The aim is to simplify the affairs of individuals who intend to leave the UK on a permanent basis and encourage them to continue saving to provide an income when they retire.
 These vehicles can receive your existing or ‘frozen’ pension into a recognised scheme in a jurisdiction outside of the UK.
-This overseas scheme will still be governed under UK pension rules and are obliged to report their activities to HMRC unless you have been a non-resident for 5 tax years.
+This overseas scheme will still be governed under UK pension rules and are obliged to report their activities to HMRC unless you have been a non-resident for five tax years.

 QROPS Pension Transfers – What is the maximum and minimum value I can transfer?

 There is no official upper limit to the amount of funds that may be transferred to a QROPS.
-In terms of the minimum value that most schemes are prepared to accept, it is important to make sure that the costs of using such a vehicle for the transfer of your UK pension do not out-weigh the benefits.
+In terms of the minimum value that most schemes are prepared to accept, it is essential to make sure that the costs of using such a vehicle for the transfer of your UK pension do not outweigh the benefits.
 Different schemes have different charging structures and as such may only be worthwhile if certain tax-efficient thresholds are reached.
-It is our experience that the transfer of a UK pension to a recognised oversea pension scheme is most cost effective in terms of charges when the transfer value is in excess of 100,000 GBP.
-In the last year however new providers have entered the QROPS market with competitive cost structures for transfer values of under 100,000 GBP.
+It is our experience that the transfer of a UK pension to a recognised oversea pension scheme is most cost-effective in terms of charges when the transfer value is more than 100,000 GBP.
+In the last year, however, new providers have entered the QROPS market with competitive cost structures for transfer values of under 100,000 GBP.
 Providers use what is termed as QROPS ‘lite’ for such amounts.

-Remember though that you can combine more than one pension to reach a higher value threshold.
-Therefore, whatever the value of your pension or other assets is, there is a solution for you.
+Remember, though that you can combine more than one pension to reach a higher value threshold.
+Therefore, whatever the value of your retirement fund, there is a solution for you.

-What type of pensions can be transferred to a QROPS?
+What type of pensions can you transfer to a QROPS?